Kong/kong/DEVELOPER.md

 KONG_EMMY_DEBUGGER=/path/to/emmy_core.so KONG_NGINX_WORKER_PROCESSES=1 kong start
 ```

-### Create debugger configuration in IntelliJ IDEA
+### Create debugger configuration

+#### IntelliJ IDEA

-In IntelliJ IDEA, go to `Run`->`Edit Configurations` and click the `+` button to add a new
+Go to `Run`->`Edit Configurations` and click the `+` button to add a new
 configuration.
 Select `Emmy Debugger(NEW)` as the configuration type.
 Enter a descriptive
 name for the configuration, e.g. "Kong Gateway Debug".
 Click `OK` to save the configuration.

+#### VSCode

+Go to `Run`->`Add Configuration` and choose `EmmyLua New Debugger`.
+Enter a descriptive name
+for the configuration, e.g. "Kong Gateway Debug".
+Save `launch.json`.

 ### Start the EmmyLua debugger

 To connect the EmmyLua debugger to Kong Gateway, click the `Run`->`Debug` menu item in IntelliJ
-and select the configuration that you've just created.
-You will notice that the restart and
+(`Run`->`Start Debugging` in VSCode) and select the configuration that you've just created.
+You
-stop buttons on the top right of your IDE will change to solid green and red colors.
-You can
+will notice that the restart and stop buttons on the top of your IDE will change to solid green
-now set breakpoints in your Lua code and start debugging.
-Try setting a breakpoint in the
+and red colors.
+You can now set breakpoints in your Lua code and start debugging.
+Try setting
-global `access` function that is defined `runloop/handler.lua` and send a proxy request to the
+a breakpoint in the global `access` function that is defined `runloop/handler.lua` and send
-Gateway.
-The debugger should stop at the breakpoint and you can inspect the variables in the
+a proxy request to the Gateway.
+The debugger should stop at the breakpoint and you can
-request context.
+inspect the variables in the request context.

 ## What's next